eNMS-automation/eNMS/docs/inventory/objects.rst

 .. note:: Note: the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS.

+.. note:: eNMS currently has no way to check the spreadsheet import for valid data, nor duplicates.
+It is important to pass good data to eNMS.

 Manual creation
 ***************